Best red light therapy for skin: Benefits and what you can expect

 RLT is also often associated with collagen support.
 Due to this, it might help improve the appearance of softer and tighter-looking skin, especially if you start to notice the first signs of aging.
 Some studies also suggest that red light therapy might help reduce inflammation.

-However, it’s necessary to understand that while red light therapy might improve your skin, it won’t magically heal all problematic areas.
+However, it’s necessary to understand that while red light therapy shows potential in improving skin appearance, it won’t magically heal all problematic areas.
 At-home red light therapy cannot replace medical procedures.
 Even though you might notice subtle changes, if you’re dealing with deeper skin issues, it’s best to turn to professional treatments.

 How to choose the right device for your skin

 While some devices might be recommended by others, that doesn’t mean they will fit you best.
 For any red light therapy device to show any potential improvements, you will likely need to use it consistently.
-That’s why you should always choose a comfortable one that quickly becomes part of your routine.
+That’s why you should always do your own research to try and choose a comfortable option that’ll quickly become part of your routine.

 There are now various RLT devices that will fit different body parts.
 For the face, we recommend using red light therapy masks.
 If you want more coverage or to use it on other areas, you could turn to RLT panels or pads.